 - Digital Communications Pathway with three courses in foundations of Digital Design, Processes of Digital Design, and Applications of Digital Design.
-This Pathway is for those students interested in a career as a Designer, Public Affairs Specialist, Communications Manager, Photo/ Video Social Media Content Producer, Graphic and Communication Design, and Visual Merchandising. - Marketing Today Pathway This pathway engages students with
+This Pathway is for those students interested in a career as a Designer, Public Affairs Specialist, Communications Manager, Photo/Video Social Media Content Producer, Graphic and Communication Design, and Visual Merchandising. - Marketing Today Pathway This pathway engages students with the world of marketing services by focusing on how marketing is evolving in the digital age and how companies can be successful by implementing marketing strategies.
+This pathway will prepare students for a career as a Marketing Manager, Marketing Director, Public Relations Specialist, Market Research

-- the world of marketing services by focusing on how marketing is evolving in the digital age and how companies can be successful by implementing marketing strategies.
-This pathway will prepare students for a career as a Marketing Manager, Marketing Director, Public Relations Specialist, Market Research Analyst, and Business Development Manager. - Advanced Academic Program: The Early College Academy at Glasgow High School is designed for students who are looking to challenge themselves by participating in a rigorous academic program.
-Through a partnership with Wilmington University, Glasgow High School will offer dual enrollment courses.
+Analyst, and Business Development Manager.

+- Advanced Academic Program: Through a partnership with Wilmington University, Glasgow High School will offer dual enrollment courses.
 Students earn high school credit, as well as college credit for each successfully completed course. - Work-Based Learning opportunities have been added for all Career and Technical Education Pathways.
 Work-Based Learning allows students who have completed a Career Pathway the opportunity to practice and enhance their skills with an industry partner.